NischalBhandari/ATC-Docs/Influxdb and Traffic stats.md

 Now to change the retention policy of the influxdb databases change the duration of the monthly retention policy from 1 month to 3 month.

+Note : For seeing the space used by influxdb database

+du -sh /var/lib/influxdb/data/<db name>

 Now after see the grafana.md